microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 Why is it consumption-based and not per user?
 The idea is that the flexibility will allow more customers and partners to try it!
 That said, the output is only as good as the input, and the more plugins you may use to contextually enrich complex investigations, the better (think Microsoft Sentinel pricing; the more telemetry ingested = the more coverage and insights, so long as it's not *too* much noise).

-To use Copilot for Security, you must have ***at least* one SCU/hr 24x7.** Therefore, the **minimum annual price is $35,040** ($4 * 24hr/day * 365day/yr).
+To use Copilot for Security, you must have ***at least* one SCU/hr 24x7.** Therefore, the **minimum annual price is $35,040 USD** ($4 * 24hr/day * 365day/yr).
 Customers and partners can purchase SCUs in the standalone experience or in Azure and can manually provision SCUs up or down so long as there is ***at least* one SCU/hr.**

-If you de-provision Copilot for Security (i.e., zero SCUs/hr), we will retain your data for 90 days. **MDTI workbench is included** and while it's not the standalone API, the TI information is easy to read and in the context of your investigations.
+If you de-provision Copilot for Security (zero SCUs/hr), we will retain your data for 90 days. **MDTI workbench is included** and while it's not the standalone API, the TI information is easy to read and in the context of your investigations.

-Since computing capacity and token usage is **variable** (quantifying a specific # of tokens needed per prompt/Promptbook is difficult), it's important for partners to know what they can do *now:*
+Since computing capacity and token usage is **variable** (quantifying a specific # of tokens or **workflows** needed per prompt/Promptbook is difficult), it's important for partners to know what they can do *now:*

 * Measure SCU usage between different user roles (SOC analysts, Purview admins, identity/access admins, etc.)
-* Measure SCU usage between different levels of expertise (Junior analysts vs. Senior analysts)
+* Measure SCU usage between different levels of expertise (Junior analysts vs Senior analysts)
 * Measure SCU usage across our tooling and 3rd-party plugins
 * Measure SCU usage across different types of investigations (incident triage, threat actor investigation, reverse engineering a malicious script, etc.)

-I'm assuming beyond the EAP, we're also collecting this data and in good time, will provide more guidance and standards on SCU usage and what is and isn't a workflow.
+I'm assuming beyond the EAP, we're also collecting this data and in good time, will provide more guidance and standards on SCU usage and what ***is and isn't a workflow.***

 ## Features